raphael-susewind/india-religion-politics/ROADMAP.md

 For the first official release of this dataset, I aim to import and double-check all Uttar Pradesh data that was formerly hosted on my personal website.
 Specifically, these tasks are still open:

-* Add candidate name, party and religion for 2007, 2009, 2012 and 2014 in separate candidate tables
-* Add namematching data from electoral rolls for 2011, 2012, 2013, 2014 and - if available by then - 2015 and/or 2016 into separate tables
-* Add booth details from first page of electoral rolls (pincode, postoffice, administrative units etc) for 2011-13 and 2014 (if the latter has run properly) into upid
+* Add actual data from rolls in 2012 and 2013 and double check lastupdate for both
+* Add frontpage stuff from rolls in 2014 (which might be slightly different from 2011-13)
 * Add psname2partname mapping for 2014 into upid
 * Add polling booth locality data for 2009, 2012 and 2014 into upid
 * Add MODIS 500m rural/urban classification for booth localities to upid